 Research & Development ("R&D"): Specific areas in which R&D was carried out by the Company

-TCS Research and Innovation ("R&I") continues to develop novel methods, technologies, and platforms that can transform the art of becoming perpetually adaptable into systematic engineering.
-TCS R&I pursues two types of initiative:
+TCS Research and Innovation ("R&I") continues to develop novel methods, technologies and platforms that can transform the art of becoming perpetually adaptable into systematic engineering.

-During FY 2025, the Company undertook several R&I projects,
+During the year under review, the Company undertook several R&I projects, which include:

-• A platform to expedite the transition of enterprises' cryptographic systems to post-quantum cryptography ("PQC") protocols.
+• A platform to expedite the modernisation of enterprises' cryptographic systems to quantum-safe cryptography protocols.

-• An intelligent hybrid workspace platform to design, build, and orchestrate the integration of physical robots and human workers in areas such as warehouse operations.
+• An intelligent hybrid workspace platform to design, build and orchestrate the integration of robots (physical AI) and human workers in areas such as warehouse operations and logistics.

-• An Internet-like platform to facilitate the discovery and exchange of energy assets among various energy prosumers across administrative boundaries.
+• An intelligent platform to facilitate the discovery and exchange of energy assets among energy prosumers across administrative boundaries, thereby accelerating energy transition.

 Strengthening IP Base